alisonborba/mcp-tfl-journey/readme.md

 - **Modularity**: Functions are organized by their domain and responsibility
 - **Readability**: Clear naming and documentation
 - **Maintainability**: Easy to test, modify, and extend individual components

-## Configuration

-The TfL API key is configured in the code.
-To use your own API key, modify the `TFL_API_KEY` constant in the `index.js` file.

 ## API Endpoint